Dazcam/Bioinformatics-tutorials/pages/genes/mhc_genes.md

+---
+layout: page
+title: Generate gene list that overlap a specific set of genome coordinates
+description: Get a gene list for MHC region
+---

 This post describes various methods to generate a gene list from a set of specified coordinates.
 We will focus on the MHC region on chromosome 6 on genome build hg19 and hg38.